 The interviews aimed to identify competencies that the stakeholders identify as necessary to undertake responsibility in administration of RT treatment in a linear accelerator.
 The interview also aimed to study the stakeholders’ perception of differences in education between countries, patient safety and the risk posed by the movement of these professionals across the EU and issues regarding recognition of qualifications.
 The results of WP3 were shared with the stakeholders during the interview in order to question the stakeholders about their interpretation of the results.
 Validity and Reliability tests were performed.

-The stakeholders will include:
+The stakeholders included:

 University of Malta – UoM (MT)

-The results of the interviews regarding stakeholders’ perception on competencies differences, mobility and recognition of qualifications in Europe will be published in a peer-reviewed open-access scientific journal.
+The results of the interviews regarding stakeholders’ perception on competencies differences, mobility and recognition of qualifications in Europe were published in a peer-reviewed open-access scientific journal.